straal/straal-ios/README.md

 #### Init 3D-Secure

-The third supported operatio is `Init3DS`.
+The third supported operation is `Init3DS`.
 ```swift

 /// First, create a Card and a Transaction.